r7kamura/activerecord-belongs_to_if/README.md

-# ActiveRecord::MayBelongTo
+# ActiveRecord::BelongToIf
-Allows you to preload complex polymorphic associations.
+Allows you to manage preload condition by `:if` condition.

 ## Usage
 ```rb